Boladek/Boladek/README.md

 - 👋 Hi, I’m @Boladek
-- 👀 I’m interested in node.js.
+- 👀 I’m a node.js developer.
 I'm still an aspiring node developer though.
 - 🌱 I’m currently learning javascripts.
 - 💞️ I’m looking to collaborate on node projects.
 In the nearest future though, I might branch into other languages.